rakkucraft/rakkucraft-app/README.md

 Rakkucraft consists of:

-- 🏠 **Rakkucraft.com**: Our core platform, built and maintained by the development team.
+- 🏠 **Rakkucraft**: Our core platform, built and maintained by the development team.
   It provides community features, content editing tools, and manages deployment workflows.

 - 🌐 **User Environment**: A semi-automatically generated site for each user.
-  These environments are built using infrastructure provided by Rakkucraft.com.
+  These environments are built using infrastructure provided by Rakkucraft.
   Users manage content and appearance, which are reflected via automated mechanisms.

-Note: User Environments are not directly part of the application codebase—they are created by users using the tools and pipelines offered by Rakkucraft.com.
+Note: User Environments are not directly part of the application codebase—they are created by users using the tools and pipelines offered by Rakkucraft.

 ## ✨ Service Name Meaning